 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses ("Topic 326"), Measurement of Credit Losses on Financial Instruments.
 Topic 326 changes the impairment model for most financial assets and certain other instruments.
 Under the new standard, entities holding financial assets and net investment in leases that are not accounted for at fair value through net income are to be presented at the net amount expected to be collected.
 An allowance for credit losses will be a valuation account that will be deducted from the amortized cost basis of the financial asset to present the net carrying value at the amount expected to be collected on the financial asset.
-Topic 326 was originally effective for the Company on January 1, 2023 given our Emerging Growth Company status.
-We will lose our Emerging Growth Company status on January 1, 2023 and will file our fiscal year Form 10-K as a non-Emerging Growth Company filer.
-Therefore, in preparation for fiscal year 2022 reporting, the Company applied Topic 326 as if we were not an Emerging Growth Company on July 1, 2022.
-The adoption of Topic 326 on July 1, 2022 did not have a material impact on the Company's consolidated financial statements and related disclosures.
+Topic 326 is effective as of January 1, 2023.
+Early adoption is permitted.
+The Company is currently evaluating the impact of Topic 326 on its consolidated financial statements and related disclosures.